wjc404/GEMM_AVX2/README.md

 There're 2 dgemm test programs attached (General_Benchmark_*.c) for debugging and benchmarking purposes.
 Compilation of them requires installation of Intel MKL (version 2018 is ok).
 Please compile them with gcc and link them to MKL with 32-bit integer interface.

 Before testing on zen processors, please set the environment variable "MKL_DEBUG_CPU_TYPE" to 5, which tells MKL to use AVX2 code path.
-Setting of "GOMP_CPU_AFFINITY" is encouraged to improve reproducibility.
+Setting of "GOMP_CPU_AFFINITY" is encouraged to improve reproducibility (except for benchmarking OpenBLAS).